- Keep all of your original images in one folder.

-- If you need to send or receive a large file, you can use Dalhousie's File Share service.
-Sign up for a File Share account, then access the site with your NetID and password.
-Others who send you files don't need to log in.
+- If you need to send or receive a large file, you can use Dalhousie's File Exchange service.
+Sign up for a File Exchange account, then access the site with your NetID and password.

 - Save all images in TIFF format (not JPEG), without compression, so that image quality will not diminish if the files are resaved.

 - Save tonal images in Grayscale mode, 8-bit.

 - Save colour images in RGB mode, 8-bit.

 - Resolution for grayscale images and colour images: 200 pixels per inch, at the final image size (e.g., for a 6" x 6" final image: 1200 x 1200 pixels).